There, Their, They’re… Grammar isn’t that hard– right?

 Whenever I talk about colons and semi-colons I always get excited because it usually brings up clauses.
 And no matter how much I learn about grammar or how old I get, the word clause will always remind me of Christmas.
 Ha!

 However, the colon can be used to either combine a dependent clause with an independent clause or two independent clauses.
 It is the mystical elf of the punctuation world.
-I always keep in mind that purpose of the colon is to introduce or define something.
+I always keep in mind that the purpose of the colon is to introduce or define something.

 8. Maybe I want my modifiers to dangle